“If there is a book you really want to read, but it hasn’t been written yet, then you must write it.”Toni Morrison

 So while traditional publishers earn solely from the sales of the books and self-publishers earn through the service fees, hybrid publishers aim at earning from a mixture of both and also help the authors boost their outreach in a much better way.
 They take the advantages of both types of publishing and create a best of both worlds.

 We hope this helps you distinguish between the different types of publishers or publishing.
 Now, if you are thinking about how exactly these publishers function then I guess we should talk a little bit about the stages of publishing.
 Ready?
 Yes?
 Alright, then.

-Stages of publishing
+Stages of book publishing

 While different publishers tend to follow different processes, the basic stages of publishing remain mostly the same everywhere.
 Of course, publishers need to alter the various stages of publishing based on the type of your book and requirements.

 For example, if you are working on a book that is a compilation of poems and want to include illustrations in the book, then the process of creating illustrations and adding them with the content would be an added step.
 If you have written a novel which you decide to get published via hybrid or self-publishing and want to edit the book yourself, then the copyediting stage would be skipped for your book.